-CPSY 661 - Administration, Consultation and Supervision of Behavioral Health Care
+CPSY 661 - Administration, Consultation and Supervision of Behavioral HealthCare

 This course is designed to provide students with the skills for conducting clinical supervision, mental health consultation, and the management of mental health services associated with a variety of administrative and clinical supervisory positions.
+Prerequisites: CPSY 652 and CPSY 653.

-CPSY 662 - Behavior Therapy 3 credits
+CPSY 662 - Behavior Therapy

 This course is designed to introduce students to the philosophy and practice of behavior therapy.
 A major goal of this course is to help students effectively utilize basic behavioral techniques.
 Emphasis will be placed on understanding how learning principles inform the application of these techniques and the importance of implementing these techniques within the context of a carefully considered behavioral case conceptualization.
 Students will gain experience in a functional behavioral assessment and numerous behavioral intervention strategies (e.g., contingency management, relaxation training, systematic desensitization, exposure, response prevention).
 Prerequisite: CPSY 601 with a grade of B- or better.

-CPSY 663 - Behavioral Assessment 3 credits
+CPSY 663 - Behavioral Assessment

 The course covers the fundamentals of behavioral assessment and distinguishes them from traditional assessment.
 Psychometric issues addressed include reliability, validity and reactivity of assessment.
 Methods of assessment include behavioral interviewing, behavioral observation, self-monitoring, cognitive assessment, psychophysiological assessment and others.
 Finally, behavioral assessment for a few clinical problems is also discussed.
 Prerequisites: CPSY 603, CPSY 626, CPSY 627, CPSY 628 and CPSY 630.

-CPSY 664 - Psychology of Eating and Weight Disorders 3 credits
+CPSY 664 - Psychology of Eating and Weight Disorders

 This course provides an overview of current theory, research and practice regarding the treatment of anorexia nervosa, bulimia nervosa and other variants of disordered eating, as well as obesity.
 Clinicians will learn evaluation and treatment planning procedures, with attention to developing the therapeutic relationship and to professional collaboration.
+Prerequisites: CPSY 603, CPSY 607, and CPSY 630.

-CPSY 665 - Educational Assessment 1-3 credits
+CPSY 665 - Educational Assessment